chn555/student_grading/README.md

 ```
 NONE
 ```
-for the zenity branch, yad is required
+for the zenity branch, zenity will be installed

 ### Installing